bobovski66/IntroStatistics/README.md

 The course emphasizes statistical reasoning, clear interpretation, and the use of real or realistic data.
 Students practice computing and interpreting sample statistics, working with probability models, using normal and related distributions, building confidence intervals, conducting hypothesis tests, and thinking carefully about variation in data.

 The HTML format allows students to work through activities directly in the browser.
-Some pages may include interactive elements, fill-in-the-blank prompts, generated summaries, or datasets that students can copy and analyze.
+Some pages may include interactive elements, fill-in-the-blank prompts, generated summaries, datasets that students can copy and analyze, or printable lab reports that can be saved as PDFs.

 ## How to Use These Files

 Use the **Open Page** links to view the live webpage version of each activity.

 Use the **Source File** links to view or edit the HTML files directly in the GitHub repository.

+For lab pages that include a report button, students can choose **Create / Save Lab Report as PDF** or **Print Lab Report**, then select **Save as PDF** in the browser print window.

 ## Repository Structure